Introducing Juliet McDaniel

 Photograph of Juliet McDaniel by Dianna Gonzalez.
 I recently shared the news my fiction manuscript was selected as the Book Winner in Launch Pad’s 6th Annual Prose Writing Competition.
 But, as if that wasn’t so much more than enough, I was also picked as one of three Mentorship Prize Winners.
 What does that mean?
 It … Read More

-On This Journey Alone Together
+We’re on This Journey Alone Together

 I sometimes see writers post on social media congratulating another writer’s success but then pivoting to compare their own progress—usually self-deprecatingly, often from a place of despair.
 They do so as if there is suddenly less space for them.
 They are sincerely happy for the other writer but seem to feel as if their own … Read More